mat1jaczyyy/apollo-studio/src/COMM.md

 #### `delay` device

-The Delay device delays an incoming signal by `duration * gate` milliseconds.
+The Delay device delays an incoming signal by `length * gate` milliseconds.

 ```js
 {